Gentoo Apache 2.2 update and 403 errors

 Glad I could help. :)

-Adam said,
+Adam says:

 Just wanted to say thanks for the post.
 This was driving me crazy and fixed my problem.

-huki said,
+huki says:

 Hi, I’m running apache 2.2.9-r1 on my Gentoo amd64 and wasted around 4 hours on trying to solve that problem.
 Fortunately I got here.
 Thanks alot for that post :)